There’s An Opossum In My Backyard! What Do I Do? [2021 Update]

 Are opossums dangerous?

 Not generally.
 They are actually very peaceful and they don’t typically attack people or other animals.
 In fact, they are more likely to fall down and play dead than fight.
-(This is where the saying, “playing possum” comes from.)
+(This is where the saying “playing possum” comes from.)
 Opossums are by nature very docile, however, they have been known to attack in rare instances, especially if they feel threatened and need to defend themselves or their offspring.
-Because of this, opossums can be dangerous to threatening pets.
+Because of this, opossums can be dangerous.

-Allgood Pest Solutions offers wildlife removal services for animals such as foxes, coyotes, skunks, raccoons, squirrels, woodchucks, gophers, crows, gulls, sparrows, woodpeckers, moles, rabbits, snakes….. and opossums.
-Phew!
-Does this sound exhausting?
-Not for trained pest technicians that have been in the business of pest removal for almost 40 years.
-If you have an opossum, or any other pest animal or insect, that you would like removed from your property, Allgood Pest Solutions is ready to serve.
-Call or click today for assistance.
+Opossums may appear harmless, but can be dangerous and should never be approached.
+Allgood Pest Solutions offers wildlife removal services for a number of nuisance wildlife animals, including opossums, raccoons, squirrels, skunks, and more.
+If you have an opossum, or any other pest animal or insect, that you would like removed from your property, Allgood Pest Solutions is ready to help.

 There’s An Opossum In My Backyard!
-What Do I Do? in Atlanta & Knoxville Metros and Surrounding Areas
+What Do I Do?
+[2021 Update] in Atlanta & Knoxville Metros and Surrounding Areas

 Serving Clients in Atlanta GA and Knoxville TN